 Nursing products and toys

 Nursing products like personal breast pumps, pacifiers, bottle nipples and even some toys are best to buy new, since bacteria can remain on them after several uses, and plastic may wear down.
-One study found that a used open system breast pump may contain breast milk particles that have come into contact with other parts of the pump that can’t be completely sterilized, risking exposure to viruses or other health problems if your baby ingests it.
+A study by La Lache League found that a used open system breast pump may contain breast milk particles that have come into contact with other parts of the pump that can’t be completely sterilized, risking exposure to viruses or other health problems if your baby ingests it.
 Your best bet?
 Buy new – you might qualify for insurance reimbursement on the purchase of a breast pump, or a discount if renting one.

 As for Mr. Rubber Ducky?
 Like anything in the bathroom, bath toys build up mold and mildew that can be hard to clean, and germ-ridden if it goes in your baby’s mouth.
 New ones are relatively inexpensive.